Achievable logoAchievable logo

 Market makers

-Market makers are financial organizations that buy from and sell securities solely on a principal basis (with inventory) to traders, broker-dealers, and other public customers.
-These organizations maintain ongoing bid & ask spreads (see below), which are prices they’re willing to trade securities at.
-Market makers serve a very important function in the financial markets as they provide much-needed liquidity for the securities they trade.
+Market makers are financial organizations that buy and sell securities on a principal basis (from their own inventory) with traders, broker-dealers, and other public customers.
+They continuously quote bid and ask prices (see below), meaning prices at which they’re willing to buy and sell.
+Market makers play a key role in financial markets because they provide liquidity in the securities they trade.

-The last paragraph is full of financial lingo, so let’s discuss the topic in plain terms.
-Assume you have a large inventory of apples (for whatever reason).
-If you put an apple stand in front of your house with a sign that said:
+Assume you have a large inventory of apples.
+If you set up an apple stand in front of your house with a sign that says:

 I will buy or sell apples with anyone who is willing to do so.
 You can sell an apple to me for $1, or you can buy an apple from me for $2.

-Now, replace apples with securities.
-Market makers buy and sell securities with the public and make a profit doing so.
-They maintain bid and ask prices (discussed in more detail below) which enable profits while adding liquidity to the market.
-If you place a trade with a broker-dealer*, the firm is most likely to send your trade to a market maker, who then fulfills the trade request.
-With most publicly traded stocks (especially those that are listed on exchanges), there are dozens of market makers trading the security.
-Traders and broker-dealers seek out market makers with the best possible price to maximize returns for their clients.
+If you place a trade with a broker-dealer*, the firm will often route your order to a market maker, who then fills the trade.
+For many publicly traded stocks (especially those listed on exchanges), there may be dozens of market makers trading the same security.
+Traders and broker-dealers look for market makers offering the best available prices to improve results for their clients.

 *When investors place trades with broker-dealers, most trades are fulfilled on an agency basis.
 In this scenario, the broker-dealer connects the investor with a market maker and charges a commission.
 Broker-dealers have the structure and capacity to act as principals, usually in one of two ways.
 First, they can act as market makers and trade with the public on a principal basis.
 Second, they act as dealers while taking part in underwriting syndicates.